Configuring HSRP

 HSRP active can be distributed on both the primary and secondary vPC peers for different SVIs.

 Some third-party devices can ignore the HSRP virtual MAC address and instead use the source MAC address of an HSRP router.
-In a vPC environment, the packets that use this source MAC address might be sent across the vPC peer link, causing a potential dropped packet.
-Configure the vPC peer gateway to enable the HSRP routers to directly handle packets sent to the local vPC peer MAC address, the remote vPC peer MAC address, and the HSRP virtual MAC address.
-See the Cisco Nexus 9000 Series NX-OS Layer 2 Switching Configuration Guide for more information on the vPC peer gateway.
+In a vPC environment, this behavior can cause packets to be sent across the vPC peer link, potentially resulting in dropped packets.
+Configuring the vPC peer gateway allows HSRP routers to directly handle these packets.

 BFD